Parametrised noncommutative motives and equivariant cubical descent in algebraic K-theory: Aspects of parametrised category theory

 We now record the following proposition, which has appeared also as \cite[Lem.
 5.27]{quigleyShahParametrisedTate}.
-While in all likelihood our proof is perhaps only cosmetically distinct from theirs, we think that it is slightly simpler to verify without having to ``open the blackbox'' of parametrised operads, so to speak.
+While in all likelihood our proof is perhaps only cosmetically distinct from theirs, we think that it is slightly simpler to verify without having to ``open the blackbox'' of parametrised operads.